senzing-garage/docker-hello-world/README.md

  :
 ```

-to STDOUT at an interval defined by `SLEEP_TIME` in seconds.
+to STDOUT at an interval defined by `SENZING_SLEEP_TIME` in seconds.
-Default: 300 seconds (5 minutes).
+Default: 600 seconds (10 minutes).

 This minimal docker image is used for testing docker formations in products like
 Docker-compose, Kubernetes, Rancher, etc.